DioxusLabs/docsite/docs-src/0.4/en/reference/component_props.md

 }
 ```

+#### Lifetimes and memoization

+Since components are described as functions (especially with the `component` macro below), one might expect that the function simply directly receives the data sent into it.

+Hence, if the Props struct contains data a member `foo: Foo`, you might expect that `scope.props.foo` is of type `Foo`; however, it is actually a reference `&Foo`!

+This is because, as we mentioned before, the function may in fact be called many times!
+Instead, the `Scope` of the component owns the properties, and the function borrows the properties from here.
+This way, the data remains in-memory between component re-renders, and can be used for a technique called "memoization", which means that the data held in the scope can be compared against new data (hence why prop members must implement `PartialEq`); if both are identical, the component does not re-render, and we avoid unecessary computation!

+This is in contrast to Elm-like architectures, whereby the `view` function takes global state as input, and recomputes the entire UI from scratch every time; this allows Dioxus to be significantly more efficient.

 ### Borrowed Props

 Owned props work well if your props are easy to copy around – like a single number.
 But what if we need to pass a larger data type, like a String from an `App` Component to a `TitleCard` subcomponent?
 A naive solution might be to [`.clone()`](https://doc.rust-lang.org/std/clone/trait.Clone.html) the String, creating a copy of it for the subcomponent – but this would be inefficient, especially for larger Strings.